khaouitiabdelhakim/khaouitiabdelhakim/README.md

-AI Software Engineer at Leyton CognitX @ENSIAS specializing in Transformers, AI agents, and LLMs.
+Software Engineer at BCG X from @ENSIAS specializing in Full Stack, Android Mobile, Transformers, AI agents, and LLMs.
 My technical expertise is built on 3+ years of mobile development (Kotlin/Java) and 2.5+ years of full-stack experience (Laravel, Spring Boot, Angular, React,Vue, Django, FastAPI and more).
 Co-founder of Progma Academy and owner of KHAOUITI Apps.

 <!-- GitHub Trophies -->
 <p align="center">